 The disadvantage with free keyword planner is that it only shows the range of avg. monthly searches.

-To get an exact number you have to subscribe to Google Ads campaign.
+To get exact keyword search volume you have to build Google Ads campaign and spend some budget.

 But the below trick will help you get that minimum data, when you are creating a new Google Ads account.